nabeelvalley/website/static/content/stdout/2020/10-11/capture-fetch-response-cypress.md

-To intercept the result of a `fetch` request with Cypress you will need to make use of `cy.route2`
+To capture the result of a `fetch` request with Cypress you will need to make use of `cy.route2`

 # Setup